mdvsh/codein-julia/30sCode-advanced/README.md

 Create a snippet for the [30-seconds-of-Julia repo.](https://github.com/30-seconds/30-seconds-of-julia)

 **Make sure this task is Advanced level.
-See the Python repo for examples of Intermediate tasks**
+See the Python repo for examples of Advanced tasks**

 ### You should: